Kapsabet: Economy

 Kapsabet is an agricultural town.
 Within its environs are large tea and maize farms as well as a number of horticulture and dairy concerns.
 The town has a milk depot operated by New Kenya Cooperative Creameries (New KCC) and the KTDA Chebut Tea Factory.

 There are also a number of tourist sites in Nandi county.
 Notable sites in the county include the rare Sitatunga antelopes found at Kingwal Swamps, and the ‘Cliff of Death’ where suicidal people have reportedly ended their lives.

 The Nandi county government inherited about 400 acres from the defunct Kapsabet Municipal Council, on which it plans to build an industrial park, a marketplace and some houses.

 Real estate development has seen substantial growth particularly since the advent of devolution.
 Evidence of demand for space in the town is seen through the entry of 11 bank branches and popular retail stores such as Naivas.

 Major financial institutions present in Kapsabet Town are Kenya Commercial Bank, Co-operative Bank of Kenya, Barclays Bank, Kenya Women Finance Trust(KWFT), Equity Bank and National Bank of Kenya.
 Nandi Teachers and Nandi Hekima Saccos are based in the town.

 Education

-The notable educational institutions in this town are Kapsabet High School, Kapsabet Girls High School and University of Eastern Africa Baraton.
+The notable educational institutions in this town are Kapsabet High School, Kapsabet Girls High School, Janeth Jepkosgei Shoe4Africa School, and University of Eastern Africa Baraton.

-It also has a few colleges and teacher's training institutions are very common.
+It also has a few colleges, and teacher's training institutions are very common.